-Standard Concepts and Competencies Supportive Practices 10.1 K.B Identify and describe function of basic body parts and organs.
-The learner will: Name and point to specific body parts and organs when asked.
-Describe the basic functions of body organs (e.g., heart pumps blood).
+Standard Concepts and Competencies Supportive Practices 10.1 1.B Identify and describe functions of basic body parts and organs.
+The learner will: Name and point to organs.
+Describe the basic functions of body organs.
 Participate in body identification games and songs (e.g., Hokey Pokey).
-Draw pictures that include some body parts and organs.
-Participate in discussions about the functions of specific body parts.
-The adult will: Provide informational text that review basic body organs and their functions.
-Make outlines of body and add details to body parts.
-Provide experiences that highlight the functions of body parts (e.g., add turkey baster to water table and discuss how a heart pumps).
+Draw pictures that include some body parts.
+Participate in discussions about the functions of specific body parts and organs.
+Describe functions of basic body parts and organs.
+The adult will: Read books about the body organs.
+Introduce specific organs and discuss function (e.g., brain, heart).
+Make outline of body and add details to body parts.
+Provide experiences that highlight the functions of body parts and organs (e.g., health care professional to demonstrate a beating heart or virtual experience).